-Motorola to offer Android phones with stock software and 'just right' sizesAlex Wagner - Deputy Managing Editor, News Desk
+Motorola to offer Android phones with stock software and 'just right' sizesAlex Wagner - Editorial Director of News and Content

 Ever since Google acquired Motorola Mobility nearly a year ago, many folks have been wondering exactly what kind of products will come of the deal and exactly when we'll start to see Google-influenced hardware come from Motorola.
 Neither Google nor Motorola has said much on either topic to date, but today one Motorola executive opened up just a bit, and it appears that the arrival of Motorola-branded hardware with a Google touch isn't too far off.

 Speaking to PCMag, Motorola design head Jim Wicks revealed that his company is now working with Google and that the first Moto products made under Google's guidance are expected to being launching in the second half of 2013.
 Wicks didn't go into specifics about the upcoming hardware, but he did say that Motorola's strategy is to "embrace Android" and respond to consumers' desire to have the newest releases faster.
 "It will be the unadulterated version of Android, and I feel really good about our embracing Android and being the best Android experience," Wicks explained.
 He added that Moto plans to make its phones as free of bloatware as possible, saying that users "don't want all that stuff pre-populated on their devices."

 Wicks went on to touch a bit on Motorola's new "better is better" (rather than "bigger is better") mantra.
 The exec said that, while many Android users really like large screens, Moto recognizes that there are also many folks that want a phone that's "just right."
 As an example of a "just right" device, Wicks named the RAZR M, which features a 4.3-inch display and slim bezel.
 That narrow bezel look is another feature that Motorola plans to focus on going forward, as well as resistance to scratches and drops.